- Please notify the school before 8:30am using the ‘Absence Reporting’ function in EduLink One

 Regular attendance means your child can make the most of their education, improving their chances in adult life.
 School gives your child a wide range of experiences in the form of academic lessons, educational trips and clubs.
 The more your child attends school, the more they increase their opportunity to ‘be the best they can be’.
 School can also help your child’s social skills, such as making and keeping friendships.
 A regular and punctual attendance pattern will help your child when they enter the world of work.

 It is the responsibility of the parent/carer to provide an explanation for their child’s absence from school.
 It is the responsibility of the school to decide if an absence is authorised.
-Contact the Attendance Office as soon as possible on the first and each subsequent day of an absence, stating the reason for the absence and when your child is likely to return.
+Use Edulink to notify the Attendance Office as soon as possible on the first and each subsequent day of an absence, stating the reason for the absence and when your child is likely to return.
 If no reason for absence is received, a member of our Attendance Office will contact you, usually by text.
 If there is no response the absence will be recorded as unauthorised.

 Parents/Carers can help by:

 Ensuring contact information (addresses and telephone numbers) is kept up to date using the Edulink One app

 Ensuring your child arrives at school on time (8.30am), properly dressed with the correct equipment, and is prepared for learning